Hôtel-Dieu de Beaune – Palais des Pôvres

 Indeed, for most of us the Hospices de Beaune is a prestigious 60-hectare wine estate that produces world-renowned Burgundy wines!

-The vineyard come from legacies and donations made over the years.
+The vineyard is the result of legacies and donations made over the years.

-It stretches mainly around Beaune, however, the Hospices also 'inherited' vineyards in the Côte de Nuits and Mâconnais regions in 1994.
+It stretches mainly around Beaune, however, Les Hospices also ‘inherited’ vineyards in the Côte de Nuits and Mâconnais regions in 1994.

 85% of the Hospices de Beaune wines consist of premiers crus and grands crus.